Skip to main content

 Community Definition and Identity

 We define our community as the City of McCook including the city’s zoning of a two-mile extension beyond the city limit line for utility support and future growth opportunities.
+We have chosen to stay within our city limits for our data and metric purposes however, McCook has a consumer base that serves closer to 32,000 whom utilize our services.
 McCook is located at the intersections of Highway 83 going from North to South, a highway that goes from the Canadian border to the Mexico border and Highway 6 and 34, which is a well-traveled road that connects easily between Eastern Nebraska cities of Lincoln and Omaha, to Colorado including Denver and the Estes Park area.
 The closest towns of larger size are to the north by 75 miles, North Platte, population 24,110 and to the northeast by 105 miles, Kearney, population 33,520.
-McCook itself has a population of approximately 7,700 people.
-The McCook market area for retail and services is closer to 30,000-32,000 people.

 Outdoor recreation is woven into the fabric of western Nebraska rural communities like McCook.
 Nature is never more than a few minutes away.
 Numerous State Recreation Areas, Reservoirs, and Wildlife Management Areas throughout the area are great place for birding, camping, hunting and fishing.